 This past semester I’ve been taking a Christian Relationships class.
 This class is a combination of three sections– psychology, theology, and communication, with a professor and their wife per section.
 The professors then integrate each section into the lectures to show how each are needed and used for healthy relationships.
 After the lecture, we split up into our perspective sections with our professor and discuss it in terms of our own subjects.
 As a Communication major, I am in the communication section of the class (surprise surprise).

 For the past semester, we have been reading a book called Sacred Marriage by Gary Thomas.
-I just want to say that this is an awesome book.
-Even though I am single and do not see myself making a walk down the aisle any time soon, this book is a must read for the single, dating, engaged, or married individual or couple.
-While this book is about marriage, it is also not.
-This book is greatly about the love God has for His people and through understanding His love, then we are able to love our (future) spouse.
-Through the reading of this book, I’ve come to realize what love really is and what true love is to look like.
+I just want to say that this is an awesome book and is a must read for the single, dating, engaged, or married.
+While this book is about marriage, the focus is more about the love God has for His people and through understanding His love, then we are able to love our (future) spouse.
 For our class, we had the assignment in which we had to record several quotes per each chapter that stuck out to us.
-I just want to share a few of my favorite quotes from this book:
+I just want to share a few of my favorite quotes from this book, and encourage you to give the book a read as well.

 “Because of this, both of us can find even more meaning by pursuing God together and by recognizing that he is the one who alone can full the spiritual ache in our souls” (pg.
 14)